gloriapul/61040-portfolio/assignments/pset2.md

 ### 3. As a way to assess the modularity of your solution, consider each of the following feature requests, to be included along with analytics.
 For each one, outline how it might be realized (eg, by changing or adding a concept or a sync), or argue that the feature would be undesirable and should not be included:
 - ### Allowing users to choose their own short URLs;

 This feature would be very relevant for a URL shortening app and is already supported in those kinds of apps.
 The current concept of URLShortening already supports this as it has a parameter shortUrlSuffix in its register action.
 It would just require that within the register sync, it checks if the shortUrlSuffix is coming from the user or was produced from the generate sync, rather than automatically defaulting to the nonce from NonceGeneration.
-It would also mean having to edit the generate sync so that it does not get triggered each time the user makes their Request with a shortUrlBase.
+It would also mean having to edit the generate sync so that it does not get triggered each time the user makes any Request with a shortUrlBase, allowing for there to be space for the fact that the user may be providing their own suffix.
 These changes would allow this feature to be carried out.

 - ### Using the “word as nonce” strategy to generate more memorable short URLs;